QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 management of schedules and related scheduled actions.

-This document describes the applicability of various network management tools and data models may be used for scheduling, to meet the requirements of a set of representative Time-Variant Routing (TVR) use cases described in {{?I-D.ietf-tvr-use-cases}}.
+This document describes the applicability of various network management tools and data models that may be used for scheduling, to meet the requirements of a set of representative Time-Variant Routing (TVR) use cases described in {{?I-D.ietf-tvr-use-cases}}.
 By leveraging a reference framework presented in this document, it shows how IETF data models in
 {{?I-D.ietf-tvr-schedule-yang}} can fit into this framework and streamline the management and